pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

     1. Click **Commit to [branch]**.

 === "Linux command line"
-    You can stage, commit and add a commit message all in one line.

     1. Make sure you're on the right branch in the correct repository.
-    1. Stage and commit the changes, adding a descriptive message:
+    1. Use `git status` to see what changes are not yet staged.
+    1. Stage any changes you plan to commit.
+In many cases, you can stage all the changes at once like this:
        ```
+       $ git add *
+       ```
+    1. Commit the changes, adding a descriptive message:
+       ```
+       $ git commit -m "Type your descriptive message here."
+       ```

+    !!! hint
+        If you are changing files but not adding or deleting any files, you can often stage and commit all in one line with `commit -am` like so:
+        ```
-    $ git commit -am "Type your descriptinve message here."
+        $ git commit -am "Type your descriptive message here."
         ```

 ### Push